When online marketing and digital lead generation are responsible for negative consequences and developments - Image: Xpert.Digital

-🌱➡️ From the green dream to the harsh reality: PV online marketing under the microscope
+🌱➡️ From green dream to harsh reality: PV online marketing under scrutiny

-🌞 With the increasing need for PV systems and the increasing digitalization of sales, new challenges and risks arose, which were particularly amplified by lead generation in online marketing and are still relevant.
-This development leads to a variety of negative consequences that not only destabilize the market, but also have a significant impact on end users and specialist companies.
+🌞 With the increasing demand for PV systems and the growing digitalization of sales, new challenges and risks have arisen, exacerbated in particular by lead generation in online marketing, and these remain relevant today.
+This development leads to a multitude of negative consequences that not only destabilize the market but also have significant repercussions for end consumers and specialist companies.

-🌪️ The market for photovoltaic systems is highly competitive.
-There are now providers on almost every digital corner who want to bring their services to men and women via various channels, from social media to private networks.
-Online marketing had recognized the PV trend and specialized in lead generation, which created a veritable flood of providers.
-However, it is often not specialist companies, but students, housewives and housemen who offer part-time consulting services through online marketing agencies and flood the market with cheap offers.
-However, this development has its downsides.
+🌪️ The market for photovoltaic systems is fiercely competitive.
+Providers are now vying for customers on virtually every digital platform, from social media to private networks.
+Online marketing recognized the PV trend and specialized in lead generation, resulting in a veritable flood of providers.
+Often, however, these aren't professional companies, but rather students, homemakers, and those offering consulting services part-time through online marketing agencies, inundating the market with cheap offers.
+This development, however, has its downsides.

 While the number of providers increases, the quality of the services offered often falls by the wayside.
 This is particularly problematic in an area as technically demanding and safety-relevant as the installation of solar systems.
 The shortage of qualified specialists, especially trained electricians, who are responsible for connecting systems to the power grid is becoming increasingly clear.
 Despite the increasing demand, there are not enough certified professionals to carry out installations properly and safely.